 Step 8.
 Remove the Dual Display

 Taking out the dual displays is difficult.
-If you handle improperly, the phone might be out of work.
+If you handle it improperly, the phone might not work.
 Therefore, we suggest you turn to a professional person for help if you need to get your display changed.

 Take out the main display first.
 Use a hair dryer to heat the four edges of the display evenly for four to five minutes.
 Don’t focus on one place.